 About April Moments

-Growing up in small town Ohio, I always felt a little out of place as the chubby April Leiffer who lived in a trailer.
+Growing up in a small town, I always felt a little out of place as the chubby April Leiffer who lived in a trailer.
 I endured high school, with band and show choir as my primary activities.
 Despite my love for music, I felt that pursuing it as a career was not acceptable.
 I was good at almost every subject, but I always had an affinity for language, so I picked English as my major in college.
 I knew I liked writing although I struggled with writing about myself.

-During those four years in another small Ohio town, I still felt like an outsider.
+During those four years in another small town, I still felt like an outsider.
 I made a few close friends, but I didn’t like going out.
 Bars and clubs were not my scene.
 The thought of going to a college party terrified me.

 It was in my junior year of college that I started to discover I was a writer.
 I really embraced my literature and writing classes.
 I read others’ stories – both fiction and nonfiction – and I began to believe that I could tell my own stories.
 So I wrote a brief memoir as my senior capstone project.
 Not only did I enjoy having written it, but other people complimented me on it.

-Since that time, I have been telling stories – professionally as a newspaper reporter and a public relations specialist, and personally as blogger April Leiffer Henry, wife and mama of two.
+Since that time, I have been telling stories – professionally as a newspaper reporter and a public relations specialist, and personally as blogger April Leiffer Henry, wife and mama of three.
 Over the years, I’ve been inspired by lots of different people – including my husband and my children – and their passions.
 I’ve wondered if I should train to be a pastry chef, doula, midwife or lactation consultant.

 For me, sometimes being a writer can feel like being a lowly spectator, with a notebook and a camera, asking questions and knowing so little.
 This happens to us sometimes as parents, too.
 Often I am so busy taking pictures – trying to document important milestones and capture special memories – that I end up missing out.
 It’s as though I’m living outside the moment, instead of being in the moment.